 Networking will help you to develop professional relationships, meet prospective mentors, future referees, clients.
 It will also ensure that you stay on top of industry trends, get connected to new job opportunities, improve your personal skills and gain access to necessary resources which could help your career development.

 The easiest way to start building your network is to build on the relationships you already have around you such as friends, family, classmates and colleagues.
 Additionally, attending meetings and social events hosted by your workplace or university is another great way to get started and connect with people in your field.
-The Nursing and Midwifery Careers Fair will be held on May 30, which is a great opportunity for you to start building your networks.
+For final year nursing and midwifery students at UTS, the Nursing and Midwifery Careers Fair will be held on Thursday 30 May 2019 – which is a great opportunity for you to start building your networks.

 Once you’ve graduated, the learning curve doesn’t stop or ease off.
 Once you enter the workforce, you realise how much you don’t know.
 Taking every opportunity there is to learn and practicing as many skills as possible will be beneficial to your work, to you and to your patients.
 By simply knowing how to perform a skill with confidence decreases your stress levels of either attempting the skill without feeling confident or having to find someone else to do your work for you and therefore taking up more of your time and theirs.